 Student life in Perth

-Perth is the 6th most liveable city in the world (Economist Intelligence Unit Global Liveability 2021) with more than two million people from a variety of cultures worldwide.
+Perth is one of the world's most liveable cities (Economist Intelligence Unit Global Liveability 2022) with more than two million people from a variety of cultures worldwide.
 It's also the home of The University of Western Australia.
 If you're an international student looking for a balanced and active lifestyle, there's no better place!
 Join us in the sunshine in this fast-growing and diverse city.

 What's it like to live in Perth?